TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

    $dataHandler->start([], []);
    $dataHandler->clear_cacheCmd('all');

-Since TYPO3 CMS 6.2, caches are organized in groups.
+Since`TYPO3 CMS`:pn: 6.2, caches are organized in groups.
 Clearing "all" caches will actually clear caches from the "all" group and not really **all** caches.
 Check the :ref:`caching framework architecture section <caching-architecture-core>` for more details about available caches and groups.